Unit2795/spacey/README.md

 # ✨ Spacey 🛰️
 ![black hole banner image with planets](./assets/banner.png)

-> A style guide & coding standard for React TypeScript projects that emphasizes meticulous organization, performance optimization, best practices, explicit clarity, and generous use of whitespace, taking one giant leap for code clarity and readability.
+> A style guide & coding standard for React TypeScript projects powered by ESLint that emphasizes meticulous organization, performance optimization, best practices, explicit clarity, and generous use of whitespace, taking one giant leap for code clarity and readability.

 🚧**ALPHA - UNDER ACTIVE DEVELOPMENT**🏗️